Local anesthesia: History and development

 Regional anesthesia has a rich history dating back to the late 19th century, with key pioneers advancing its development.
 Karl Koller introduced cocaine as the first local anesthetic in 1884, revolutionizing pain management.

 August Bier performed the first spinal anesthesia in 1898, while James Leonard Corning explored epidural techniques.

 Gaston Labat, often called the "father of regional anesthesia in America," founded the American Society of Regional Anesthesia in 1923 and authored the influential textbook Regional Anesthesia: Its Technic and Clinical Application.
 His work standardized techniques and promoted the field's growth.

 Later, Manuel Martínez Curbelo pioneered continuous spinal anesthesia in the 1940s.

 These innovations laid the foundation for modern regional anesthesia, enabling safer, targeted pain relief.

+Ultrasound guidance has been one of the most significant innovations in regional anesthesiology, allowing real-time visualization of internal anatomy for the first time.

-Non-medical local anesthetic techniques
+Non-pharmacological local anesthetic techniques

 Local pain management that uses other techniques than analgesic medication include: